 The problem, of course, simply boils down to assumptions that were… well, just that: assumptions that no one bothered to mention and the project manager’s efforts at uncovering all assumptions failed.
-And the problem with requested changes that really should have been in the original requirements is that they were not budgeted for and neither was time and other resources allocated but somehow it has to be included in the plan.
+A proper change management process was not implemented and changes that should have been in the original requirements were not budgeted for.
+Neither was time and other resources allocated but somehow it has to be included in the plan.
 This is where trade-offs need to be made if the resources are truly constrained or where increases in time and budget need to be negotiated if these are flexible or if contingency is still available.

 The other type of requested change is the “nice-to-have” feature that nobody thought of until now.
 Typically the client will describe this as an important feature and the project manager’s negotiating skills will have to be used to persuade the client to either forego this change or make a trade-off with another “nice-to-have” feature that was included in the original specification.

 As always, I always try to avoid allocating blame – changes in a project are natural and normal (anyone who thinks otherwise just hasn’t experienced a range of projects) and just need to be dealt with as painlessly as possible.

 So whatever type of change request you are dealing with, whether it really should have been in the original requirements or whether the client just sees it as an opportunity to add some nice feature, learn some negotiating tactics – they are vital project management skills that will enable you to deal with every type of change request without it becoming a battle.